 - Corona Side: West of the Grand Central Parkway in Corona, the park consists of grass lawns, the New York Hall of Science, and the Queens Zoo, which includes a wonderful outdoor aviary in a geodesic dome that is open year-round.

 - Central: Overpasses connect the western section to the central part of the park, which is home to the Unisphere, the Queens Museum of Art, the main sports fields, and the Queens Theatre in the Park.
-Shea Stadium and its parking lots dominate the northern rim of this section, along with the US Tennis Association's Arthur Ashe Stadium, where tennis greats meet every August for the US Open.
+Citi Field and its parking lots dominate the northern rim of this section, along with the US Tennis Association's Arthur Ashe Stadium, where tennis greats meet every August for the US Open.

 Southern: The central part of the Park connects to the southern via an underpass and an overpass.
 Meadow Lake is in the southern section, and is ringed by a trail for biking, running, inline skating, and walking.
 There are cricket fields and fields for baseball, softball, and soccer.
 Two large playgrounds (one on each side of the lake) are near picnic grills and tables.
 The boathouse rents out paddle boats and row boats, and a lakeside promenade gives folks a chance to catch a breeze at the northern tip of the lake.